JerboaBurrow/JellyCram/README.md

 ### Signing/Verifying your Download

+The Android build is code-signed, with the same key as used on the Google Play store.

-The code is **signed with GPG**, and **md5sums are provided**.
+The desktop code is **signed with GPG**, and **md5sums are provided**.
 However for macOS and Windows additional signing is required for Smart Screen and macOS GateKeeper, which is as yet not planned (costs $100's/year)

 #### Windows SmartScreen/User Access Control - "Unkown publisher"